Ryanb58/ryanb58.github.io/_posts/2019-08-29-useful-sql-queries-postgresql-dialect.md

   - postgres
 ---

-Below is a recording of the commands I utilize to help me understand and navigate unknown databases designs.
+Below is a recording of the commands I utilize to help me understand and navigate unknown database designs.

 ## Connect to Postgres server via pgcli